 How to make the facial ice cubes

-How to apply an ice cube facial
+How to apply an ice cube facial and yogurt mask

-- Start rubbing the uncovered side of the ice cube using small circular motions on cheeks and forehead.
-Very gently and with little pressure dab also the under-eye area (or try light sweeping strokes) starting from the outer corner inward.
+- Start rubbing the uncovered side of the ice cube using small circular motions first on the cheeks.
+Then, very gently and with little pressure, dab the under-eye area (or try light sweeping strokes) starting from the outer corner inward.

 Freeze for 2 to 3 hours, but best overnight!